Life Insurance Beneficiaries: Who to Name and How to Update Them

 Uniform Transfers to Minors Act (UTMA): Name the minor as beneficiary with an adult custodian who manages the funds until the child reaches adulthood.
 This is simple and low-cost but gives the child full control at age 18 or 21, which may not align with your wishes if they're not financially mature.

 Life Insurance Trust: Establish a revocable or irrevocable life insurance trust and name it as beneficiary.
 A trustee manages distributions according to your specific instructions, such as staggered payouts for education, healthcare, or living expenses at ages 25, 30, and 35.
-This offers the most control and protection.
+In 2026, a basic ILIT typically costs $1,000 to $4,000 to draft, with ongoing administration costs of roughly 0.5% to 1.5% of trust assets per year for trustee fees and tax filings.

 Name a Guardian or Custodian: Designate a trusted adult as the beneficiary with the understanding they'll use the funds for the child's benefit.
 While this relies on trust rather than legal enforcement, it avoids court involvement and provides immediate access to funds.